onlyphantom/sqlalchemy-tutorial/1_connections.md

-# Ground Up tutorial to SQLAlchemy
+# Ground Up tutorial to SQLAlchemy: Course 1
-To truly appreciate the inner workings of SQLAlchemy, we need to fully grasp **four main objects** that are foundational to the SQLAlchemy module:
+To truly appreciate the inner workings of SQLAlchemy, we need to fully grasp **five main objects** that are foundational to the SQLAlchemy module:
-- `Engine`
 - `Connection`
+- `ResultProxy`
+- `RowProxy`
 - `Transaction`
 - `Session`